cheyer/bookmark/README.md

-# Bookmark
+#Auth-Example
-This is a simple application for saving and finding your bookmarks by tagging them.
+Auth-Example is a passport-local implementation with session management, user registration and user login.
+It uses MongoDB with mongoose.